-A short-barreled rifle or SBR is legally defined as a “shoulder-fired, rifle bore” firearm with a barrel of 16 inches or shorter or a firearm that overall length is less than 26 inches.
+A short-barreled rifle or SBR is legally defined as a “shoulder-fired, rifle bore” firearm with a barrel shorter than 16 inches or a firearm that overall length is less than 26 inches.
 An SBR is considered a Title 2 restricted firearm.
 It falls under the 1968 Gun Control Act of the National Firearms Act.
 You will also hear these Title 2 restricted items called Class 3 weapons.
 A suppressor is also considered a Class 3 item.

 A Title 2/Class 3 item is legal to own in most states, but it must be registered with the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
 The process of obtaining a Class 3 firearm requires paperwork, fees and a lot of patience.